S3 credentials

 Configuration file (.dhcore.ini)

-You can also place credentials in the .dhcore.ini
+You can also place credentials in the .dhcore.ini file under a profile.
+Example format:

-AWS_ENDPOINT_URL = `https://s3.example.com`
+aws_endpoint_url = `https://s3.example.com`

-AWS_REGION = eu-west-1
+aws_region = eu-west-1

-S3_SIGNATURE_VERSION = s3v4
+s3_signature_version = s3v4

-S3_PATH_STYLE = True
+s3_path_style = True

-AWS_CREDENTIALS_EXPIRATION = 2025-08-26T12:00:00Z
+aws_credentials_expiration = 2025-08-26T12:00:00Z

 Notes